 A dynamic QR code is editable, as opposed to a static QR code which cannot be edited.
 Dynamic QR codes allow for additional features like scan analytics, password protection, device-based redirection, and access management.
 Dynamic QR codes also result in a less dense QR code image that is more reliable to scan.

-How to generate QR Code?
+How to generate a Dynamic QR Code?

 Inferring the various notifications and clarifications issued for QR code on B2C transactions, the following is the gist:

-- Enable Scan and Pay Currently many stores like D-Mart, Westside etc have static QR codes at payment counters.
+- Enable Scan and Pay Currently many stores like D-Mart, Westside, etc have static QR codes at payment counters.
 The payee needs to scan the code, enter the amount and make payments.
-However, with dynamic QR codes, details like invoice amount, merchant’s id, merchant’s name, payment details etc can be stored in the QR code itself.
+However, with dynamic QR codes, details like invoice amount, merchant’s id, merchant’s name, payment details, etc can be stored in the QR code itself.
 So, when the payee scans the QR Code, he/she will be able to directly make the payment through UPI.

 - Adopt Interoperable QR Code

 The RBI recommendation is to follow either of UPI or Bharat QR codes as these are inter-operable and standard QR codes.
 Businesses that have adopted proprietary QR Codes, will need to migrate to either of the standard codes by March 2022.
 Between the UPI and Bharat QR codes, the entity needs to decide about their approach.
 While UPI may be quick to implement, it may not support very high-value transactions.
-Bharat QR Code has the flexibility to include more content, however, the number of banks who have already implemented the option to issue QR Code is less than the banks who have UPI capabilities.
+Bharat QR Code has the flexibility to include more content, however, the number of banks who have already implemented the option to issue QR Code is less than the banks that have UPI capabilities.

 A brief comparative matrix is given below: